-The New York-based firm of Kimbel & Cabus led the way in Modern Gothic furniture design through the second half of the 19th century.
+The New York-based firm of Kimbel and Cabus led the way in Modern Gothic furniture design through the second half of the nineteenth century.
 Formed in 1862 by German-born cabinet maker Anthony Kimbel (ca. 1821–1895) and French-born cabinet maker Joseph Cabus (1824–1894), the firm represented the positive synergy between immigrant craftsmen, many of whom arrived around 1848, and the daring tastes of post-Civil War northeastern industrialists and financiers.
 The enthusiastic market rewarded their experimentation in tastefully eclectic objects like this cabinet.

 Louise Nevelson (American, b.
 Ukraine, 1899–1988)